 (A) Section 701 General

 (1) 701.1 Scope.
-The provisions of this rule shall specify the requirements for and the maintenance of fire-resistance-rated construction.
-New buildings shall comply with the building code as listed in rule 1301:7-7-47 of the Administrative Code.
+The provisions of this rule shall govern maintenance of the materials, systems and assemblies used for structural fire resistance and fire-resistance-rated construction separation of adjacent spaces to safeguard against the spread of fire and smoke within a building and the spread of fire to or from buildings.
+New buildings shall comply with the building code as listed in rule 1301:7-7-80 of the Administrative Code.

 (2) 701.2 Unsafe conditions.
 Where any components in this rule are not maintained and do not function as intended or do not have the fire resistance required by the code under which the building was constructed, remodeled or altered, such component(s) or portion thereof shall be deemed an unsafe condition, in accordance with paragraph (J)(1)(a)(110.1.1) of rule 1301:7-7-01 of the Administrative Code.
 Components or portions thereof determined to be unsafe shall be repaired or replaced to conform to that code under which the building was constructed, remodeled, altered or this rule, as deemed appropriate by the fire code official.